One day, it could be your name flashing across our computer screens as a possible match for someone in desperate need of a transplant. Exciting, eh?

-At a specialist collection centre, usually in London.
+At a specialist collection centre, in London or Sheffield.

 We’ll organise and pay for your travel and hotel, so don’t worry about costs.
 We recommend you bring a companion with you.
 We will make the necessary arrangements for them as well.

 A nurse will come to your home or office to give you injections of granulocyte colony-stimulating factor (G-CSF) over four days.
 This is a naturally-occurring hormone which increases the number of stem cells your body produces.
 On the fourth day we’ll ask you to travel to the collection centre for your injection.
 The PBSC donation will start the next day.